BREAST FAT TRANSFER

 Fat transfer to the breast is also the least invasive method of breast enlargement and it doesn’t involve inserting any foreign object into the body.

 Improvements in liposuction and lipo-filling in recent years mean higher rates of fat survival and more predictable results.

 Complications – Fat Transfer Breast Augmentation

-It is essential to see a highly skilled surgeon who has experience in this procedure, to maximise the survival rate of transferred fat, and to minimise the chance of unlikely complications including:
+It is essential to see a highly skilled surgeon who has experience in this procedure, to maximise fat survival and minimise the chance of unlikely complications including: